algorandfoundation/algokit-subscriber-py/docs/index.md

 ## Next steps

-To dig deeper into the capabilities of `algorand-subscriber-py`, continue with the following sections.
+To dig deeper into the capabilities of `algokit-subscriber`, continue with the following sections.

 ```{toctree}
 ---